 Treatment of Scabies With Scabicides

-While you are being treated for scabies, take an antihistamine to reduce side effects of your allergic reaction.
+While you are being treated for scabies, take an antihistamine to reduce the side effects of your allergic reaction.
 Intense itching will cause you to scratch and potentially break your skin.
 If you can prevent yourself from scratching, there's less skin damage to recover from.

 If you continue to scratch your skin, you are prone to a secondary skin infection, impetigo.
 Remember, mite burrows are under your skin, so the itching will feel severe enough to make you scratch all night and cut your skin.

 If you are prescribed medicine for Norwegian scabies, be sure to finish your treatment.
 Treatment failure can also be a factor if you do not wash your sheets and clothes in hot water or if all your family members have also not been treated.
 There are several other home solutions for mites, like using tea tree oil for scabies.

 How To Get Rid of Scabies With Natural Remedies

 1. Neem Oil

 Neem is a natural bug repellant and insecticidal oil.
 The anti-inflammatory properties will give you some itching relief while it kills the mites.
 Neem is known for restoring flaky skin, so if you've caused some damage to your skin from scratching, you'll also be replenishing your skin while it does the cleaning work.
 Neem kills eggs, which slows down the production of new mites.

 How to Use Neem Oil for Scabies: